microsoft/vscode-docs/docs/extensions/debugging-extensions.md

 ## Creating an Extension

 We suggest you start your extension by scaffolding out the basic files.
-You can use the `yo code` Yeoman generator to do this and we cover the details in the [Yo Code document](/docs/tools/yocode.md).
+You can use the `yo code` Yeoman generator to do this and we cover the details in the [extension generator](/docs/extensions/yocode.md) topic.
 The generator will ensure everything is set up so you have a great development experience.

 ## Running and Debugging your Extension